 What is the CPSC?

 An independent agency of the U.S. federal government, the Consumer Product Safety Commission was established in 1972 to develop safety standards for consumer products.
 The CPSC exists to protect the American public from risk of injury and death by reviewing and analyzing consumer products for safety.
 Swimming pool slide standards were adopted in 1976.
 The CPSC issues and enforces mandatory standards or bans consumer products if no feasible standard would adequately protect the public.
 For more information, visit them at cpsc.gov.

 The CPSC Pool Slide Standard outlines requirements concerning manufacturing, construction, and materials.
 The standard also makes recommendations regarding handling, storage, marking and installation.
 Swimming pool slides must meet all applicable standard requirements to fully comply.
 Here are some examples of performance tests.

 In addition to purchasing a CPSC-compliant slide, you can also look for additional safety features like sturdy, molded handrails that are easy to grip, wide ladder treads with enclosed steps, and high side walls.

-All S.R.Smith swimming pool slides are designed, manufactured and 3rd-party tested to the highest safety standards.
+All S.R.Smith swimming pool slides are designed, manufactured and tested to the highest safety standards.